ReilleyFord/Cain/Readme.md

 - `Open XML SDK` version `2.5`

-This is a library being built for `Deckard` front end.
+This is a library being built for `Deckard` WPF front end.
 Cain allows for Docx conversion and parsing, Metric storage and logic for said parsing and auditing logic.